 Nespresso is part of an operation in Nestle but which usually offers coffee pod mixtures.
 Worth seeking out because of the great variety of coffee types possible.
 It also means that if you choose other brands, they must be compatible with the coffee making device.

 A brand that could certainly not be kept out of the pod marketplace.
-They have quite a range of their iconic coffees in pods. and these include Delizioso, Passionale, Dek Cremoso, Lungo Dolce, Divino, Magia, Lieve Lungo, Qualita Rossa DEK and Soave.
+They have quite a range of their iconic coffees in pods.
+These include Delizioso, Passionale, Dek Cremoso, Lungo Dolce, Divino, Magia, Lieve Lungo, Qualita Rossa DEK and Soave.

-One to focus on is Espresso Passionale which has really warm coffee aromatics with a hint of toffee (caramel) and chocolate.
+One to focus on is Espresso Passionale.
+This podded coffee has really warm coffee aromatics with a hint of toffee (caramel) and chocolate.

 A Nespresso compatible pod which offers coffee in five different blends.
 These include Deciso, Intenso, Cremoso, Vellutato and Lungo.
-The Gruppo Gimoka produce their own coffee which is prepared in to the best of the Italian coffee tradition.
+The Gruppo Gimoka produce their own coffee.
+Their pods are prepared to the very best of the Italian coffee tradition.
 The capsules are not compatable with any other brand of machine except Nespresso.

 Please note this article contains links to our affiliate marketing partner.
 Please review our affiliate disclosure.

 The classic high street brand also have their own pods.
 Why not try the Fairtrade Espresso Roast Nespresso ® compatible capsules.
 These have a very dark roast which is intense in flavour and with a slight caramel note.
 Many reviews do believe it has the same taste as the purchased coffee from the high street.